alizauf/roman/README.md

-*Lil Roman Numerals thing*
+**Lil Roman Numerals thing**

 I wrote a little Roman Numerals converter in Python while hanging out in Chicago over winter break.
 I decided to convert it into javascript to, well, learn javascript.

-*Some remaining things to do:*
+**Some remaining things to do:**

--validate that someone is entering real roman numerals
+- validate that someone is entering real roman numerals

--allow someone to restart on the second page
+- allow someone to restart on the second page

--learn how to host this somewhere besides google docs
+- learn how to host this somewhere besides google docs

--convert into roman numerals from arabic numerals and allow you to pick
+- convert into roman numerals from arabic numerals and allow you to pick